How to manually troubleshoot your Network Connection for Windows 7

-- From the start menu, enter "CMD.EXE" (without the quotes) in the search box and press enter.
+- Open a command prompt - from the Start menu, type CMD.EXE in the search box and press enter.

-- In the Command Prompt window, enter "ipconfig /all" (without the quotes) and press enter.
+- In the Command Prompt window, type ipconfig /all and press enter.
 This will display all of your network connection's configurations.
 You can use the scroll bar to move through the list if you have several logical and physical network adapters.
-Verify that you do not have a "media disconnected" error for your Ethernet Adapter connection.
+Verify that you do not have a media disconnected error for your Ethernet Adapter connection.
 (If so, check that all cables are connected

 If this is the only issue, you should now have access to the internet.
 If you still have issues connecting to a web site, you may need to check your Internet Options.

 - To do this from Internet Explorer, click Tools and select Internet Options.
-From the Control Panel, click on Internet Options if you display controls in an icon view, or click "Network and Internet" from the category view, and then click "Internet Options" to open the Internet Properties window.
+From the Control Panel, click on Internet Options if you display controls in an icon view, or click Network and Internet from the category view, and then click Internet Options to open the Internet Properties window.

-- Select the "Connections" tab, and click on "LAN Settings"
+- Select the Connections tab, and click on LAN Settings.

-- Check to see if "Automatically detect settings" is the only option checked.
+- Check to see if Automatically detect settings is the only option checked.
 If it does not have a check mark, add one by clicking in the box.
-Make sure that "Use a Proxy Server" is unchecked.
+Make sure that Use a Proxy Server is unchecked.
 (Some malicious software will turn this on to control or limit your Internet access to convince you to pay to fix it.)

 - Click OK and apply settings.
 Refresh the page in your web browser to test if the problem is fixed.